University Extension courses are open enrollment, so you don't have to apply for admission to take them and earn credit from UT Austin.

 Courses may be taken for high school dual credit with appropriate signatures.
 See Forms.

 Since University Extension does not offer degrees, enrollment in Extension classes alone will not qualify you to reside in the U.S. on a student visa.
-If you also attend UT Austin while on a student visa, you must receive approval from the International Office before enrolling in Extension courses.
+If you also attend UT Austin while on a student visa, you must receive approval from Texas Global (formerly called UT's International Office) before enrolling in Extension courses.
 You are responsible for monitoring your visa status.

 Auditing a Course